BardicDefense/purple-hack/README.md

 **Alchemist**: Identify potions and substances.
 Based on a sample or recipe, an alchemist can produce a potion at twice the normal speed and for half the normal cost (see _OSE Advanced, Magical Research, p126_).
-An alchemist may also research new potions, but this takes twice as long and costs twice as much as normal.
+An alchemist may also research new or unknown potions, but this takes twice as long and costs twice as much as normal.

 **Animal Trainer**: Specialized trainers are required for exotic animals or larger numbers of normal animals.
 A trainer can have up to six animals under